Chapter 6 - Termination of Status and Notice to Appear Considerations

 USCIS conducts terminations of refugee status.
 If an officer concludes after reviewing a refugee’s A-file that the facts merit termination of the principal refugee’s status, the officer will follow the procedures below, depending on where the case is located:

-All evidence relevant to a possible termination of refugee status should be reviewed by a supervisor and then scanned and forwarded to the Refugee Affairs Division (RAD) within the Refugee, Asylum, and International Operations Directorate (RAIO) for review.
-RAD will review the information and send a response back with a recommendation on how to proceed.
-If RAD recommends relocation of the case for possible termination, the principal’s file and all derivative files, along with a copy of RAD’s recommendation, should be relocated to the district or field office to interview the refugee for possible termination of status.
+All evidence relevant to a possible termination of refugee status should be reviewed by a supervisor and then scanned and forwarded to the International and Refugee Affairs Division (IRAD) within the Refugee, Asylum, and International Operations Directorate (RAIO) for review.
+IRAD will review the information and send a response back with a recommendation on how to proceed.
+If IRAD recommends relocation of the case for possible termination, the principal’s file and all derivative files, along with a copy of IRAD’s recommendation, should be relocated to the district or field office to interview the refugee for possible termination of status.

 All evidence relevant to a possible termination of refugee status should be reviewed by a supervisor and then scanned and forwarded along with an explanation detailing why the officer believes termination may be appropriate to the Field Operations Directorate at headquarters through appropriate channels.
-This evidence will be forwarded for review to the Refugee Affairs Division (RAD).
-RAD will review the information and send a response back with a recommendation on how to proceed.
+This evidence will be forwarded for review to the International and Refugee Affairs Division (IRAD).
+IRAD will review the information and send a response back with a recommendation on how to proceed.

-If RAD recommends possible termination, all family members’ files should be requested.
+If IRAD recommends possible termination, all family members’ files should be requested.
 Once all family files have been received, the field office should interview the refugee for possible termination of status.
-If RAD does not recommend termination, no interview is needed for Notice of Intent to Terminate purposes and the officer should resume adjudication of the adjustment application.
+If IRAD does not recommend termination, no interview is needed for Notice of Intent to Terminate purposes and the officer should resume adjudication of the adjustment application.